danse/pyper/README.rst

 Other examples
 --------------

 Following examples can be ran like the one before.
-They also are actual tests.
+They are written this way to work also like actual automatic tests.

     >>> from micropyp import test
     >>> input = '''